Skip to content

 Visual guide showing how to halve recipe measurements

-Whether you're cooking for one or two, trying to avoid waste, or testing a new recipe before committing to a full batch, halving is a skill every cook needs.
-This guide covers the math and the judgement calls.
+Whether you're cooking for one or two, trying to cut down on waste, or just testing a new recipe before committing to a full batch — halving is a skill every cook eventually needs.
+This guide covers the math and the judgment calls.

 🔢 Want the math done for you?